Cabinet Refinishing Best Practices Part 1: The Foundation for a Flawless Finish

 5. Can I change the color of my cabinets from dark to light?

 Yes, but it requires extra effort.
 Dark-to-light transitions demand thorough priming to prevent the dark color from bleeding through.
 Use a high-hide white primer and apply two coats if needed.
 Additionally, lighter colors show imperfections more readily, so meticulous sanding between coats is essential.
 Professional painters often use spray equipment for a flawless, even finish on color-change projects.
+Expect to spend an extra day on priming and sanding for such transformations.

 Conclusion